-For parallel operation in master-slave mode the units are usually connected with their DCinputs, their Share bus and their master-slave bus, which is a digital bus that makes the system work as one big unit regarding adjusted values, actual values and status.
+The master-slave bus is a digital bus which makes the system work as one big unit regarding adjusted values, actual values and status.

-The Share bus is intended to balance the units dynamically in their input current when running CV mode, especially if the master unit runs a function like sine wave etc. In order for this bus to work correctly, at least the DC minus poles of all units have to be connected, because DC minus is the reference for the Share bus.
+The Share bus will dynamically balance the units in their internal current regulation, especially if the master unit runs a function like sine wave etc. In order for this bus to work correctly, at least the DC minus poles of all units have to be connected, because DC minus is the reference for the Share bus.

-Principle view (without source connected):
+Principle view (without external source connected):